-Please allow ample processing time when submitting your official documentation directly to the Graduate School to ensure they are made available to the Program by January 1.
+Please allow ample processing time when submitting your official documentation directly to the Graduate School to ensure they are made available to the Department by January 1.

-Applicants to the Linguistics Program must initiate their application directly with the Graduate School, fulfilling all Graduate School requirements as well any Program-specific requirements below.
-No recommendation can be made for applications which are labeled "incomplete" by the Graduate School.
-It is the applicant's responsibility to ensure the completion of their application, but the Program will attempt to alert applicants of missing materials.
+Applicants to the Department of Linguistics must initiate their application directly with the Graduate School, fulfilling all Graduate School requirements as well any department-specific requirements below.
+No recommendation can be made for applications that are labeled "incomplete" by the Graduate School.
+It is the applicant's responsibility to ensure the completion of their application, but the department will attempt to alert applicants about missing materials.
 If you ever have questions or concerns about your application, please contact us at UGALING@uga.edu.

 Successful applicants for the MA and PhD programs typically have undergraduate GPAs well above 3.0.
 Applicants with graduate records are expected to have earned at least a 3.5 GPA in previous graduate coursework.

 You will have the opportunity to upload unofficial, scanned transcripts as you apply on the Graduate School's website.
 If you should need to submit further unofficial transcripts, please email them to firstname.lastname@example.org.
-In the event that you are recommended for admission by the Linguistics Program, you will be asked to provide official transcripts to the Graduate School.
+In the event that you are recommended for admission by Linguistics, you will be asked to provide official transcripts to the Graduate School.
 If possible, electronic versions of official transcripts are strongly preferred, emailed to email@example.com.
-Official hard copies will be accepted, sealed and mailed directly from (where possible) the institution to the University of Georgia Graduate School, 210 S. Jackson St., Athens, GA 30602.
+Official hard copies will be accepted if they are in a sealed envelope and mailed directly from the institution (if possible) to the University of Georgia Graduate School, 210 S. Jackson St., Athens, GA 30602.

 - GRE score.
-While there is no official minimum score required for admission, successful applicants have normally achieved combined scores of over 308 on the GRE verbal and math sections.
-Please note that if you are interested in competitve UGA awards for financial aid, you should take your GRE in the fall semester a year before your metriculation.
-If scores are not in by January, you may not be considered for award-based financial aid.
+While there is no official minimum score required for admission, successful applicants have normally achieved combined scores of over 300 on the GRE verbal and math sections.
+Please note that if you are interested in competitve UGA awards for financial aid, you should take your GRE in the fall semester a year before your matriculation.
+If scores are not received by January, you may not be considered for award-based financial aid.
 Have official GRE scores sent directly from ETS to the Graduate School using institution code 5813.